elastic/rally-eventdata-track/README.md

 ### elasticlogs-continuous-index-and-query

 This challenge is suitable for long term execution and runs in two phases.
-Both phases (`p1`, `p2`) index documents containing auto-generated event, however, `p1` indexes events at the max possible speed, whereas `p2` throttles indexing to a specified rate and in parallel executes four queries simulating Kibana dashboards and queries.
-The created index gets rolled over after the configured max size and the maximum amount of rolled over indices are also configurable.
+Both phases (`p1`, `p2`) index documents containing auto-generated events, however, `p1` indexes events at the max possible speed, whereas `p2` throttles indexing to a specified rate and in parallel executes four queries simulating Kibana dashboards and queries.
+The created index gets rolled over after the configured max size.
+The maximum amount of rolled over indices are also configurable.

 The table below shows the track parameters that can be adjusted along with default values: